awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-setupipmonitoringfromvpc.md

 **Description**

-AWSSupport\-SetupIPMonitoringFromVPC creates an Amazon EC2 instance in the specified subnet and monitors selected target IPs \(IPv4 or IPv6\) by continuously running ping, MTR, traceroute and tracetcp tests\.
+AWSSupport\-SetupIPMonitoringFromVPC creates an EC2 instance in the specified subnet and monitors selected target IPs \(IPv4 or IPv6\) by continuously running ping, MTR, traceroute and tracetcp tests\.
 The results are stored in Amazon CloudWatch Logs logs, and metric filters are applied to quickly visualize latency and packet loss statistics in a CloudWatch dashboard\.

 **Additional Information**